Transgender history in Brazil: Military dictatorship (1964–1985)

 Cláudia Celeste, the first travesti television star.

 Rogéria, "the travesti of the Brazilian family", in 1982.

 The military repression started in the late 60s and reached its height in the 70s, mainly targeting suspected communists and LGBT people, the most recognizable of whom were travestis at the time.
 The military would censor travesti shows on television and theater and people assigned male at birth were arrested for looking feminine.
 During the same period, Pajubá, a blend of Portuguese and West African languages spoken by practitioners of Afro-Brazilian religions, became popular among travestis and expanded to include terms relevant to LGBT people to communicate covertly.
 In 1964, Rogéria became a star in revue shows and shortly after moved to Europe with other famous travestis where she became one of the first Brazilian travestis to start gender-affirming hormone therapy.
 By the end of the 1960s and the start of the 70s the majority of travestis in Rio took hormones.
 Shortly after the stars fled, primarily to Paris, approximately 200 other travestis followed them to the city.
 By the end of the 70s the figure grew to 500 and by the 80s it was 2000.
 As a result of exclusion in the labour and housing market in Brazil and the emerging sex work industry, the majority of travestis remaining were systematically pressured into prostitution during this period; while travestis had been associated with theater in the 60s they were associated with crime and prostitution in the 80s.
 Many began to use dangerous black-market silicone injections in addition to hormones.

 In 1968, after the passage of Institutional Act Number Five, the minister of foreign affairs José de Magalhães Pinto formed a commission to investigate subversives suspected of being LGBT based on medical and psychiatric examinations and external complaints.
 In 1970, the dictatorship approved decree 1077 (Decreto-Lei n.
 1.077), which gave them the power to censor communications that they considered a threat to the institution of the family.
-In 1971, Valdirene Noguiera received gender-affirming surgery from Dr. Roberto Farina.
+In 1971, Waldirene Nogueira received gender-affirming surgery from Dr. Roberto Farina.
 The surgery, performed at the Oswaldo Cruz hospital in São Paulo, was a success; However, Farina was charged by the State with bodily harm and sentenced to two years in prison.
 The first surgery for a trans man, João W. Nery was performed clandestinely by Farina in 1977.